AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/configure-edge-system.md

  - To export just the selected section, select **Export Section** in the right pane.

- - Select **Export Configuration** to export the entire configuration in one file.
+ -  To export the entire configuration in one file, select **Export Configuration**.

  The JSON file is downloaded to your browser.